samuelsholib/SDS.portfolio/README.md

 # SDS.portfolio
-#This is a repo that has a little bit information about myself.
+#This is a repo that has a little bit of information about myself.